Mintbase/mintbase-js/packages/sdk/src/buy/README.md

 # Buy

-Buys a listed token by tokenId belonging to a provided contract for a specified price as long as this price is above the one it was listed for.
+Buys a token that has been listed on the mintbase market as long as the price provided is greater than what it is currently listed for.

+The token is specified via tokenId and the corresponding nftContractId.

+The nftContactId can be supplied as an argument or through the ```TOKEN_CONTRACT``` enviroment variable.

-An affiliate kickback is also possible via the referrer field The market address defaults to market-v2-beta.mintspace2.testnet if none is provided
+An affiliate kickback is also possible using the referrer field.
+This allows markets to speficfy an account to receive affiliante gains.
+This totals to 1.25% per purchase and works as a built in business model.

+Market address default values depend on the NEAR_NETWORK enviroment variable.
+If you set it to mainnet you will get the mainnet address 'simple.market.mintbase1.near' otherwise it will default to the testnet value 'market-v2-beta.mintspace2.testnet'.

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method